-As an icon of the Southern California region and beyond, Father Joe Carroll has selflessly and tirelessly served our community for more than three decades.
-Although he retired in 2011 and is no longer associated with Father Joe’s Villages, Father Joe continues to lend a hand in our community with charm and charisma.
+As an icon of the Southern California region and beyond, Father Joe Carroll selflessly and tirelessly served our community for more than three decades.
+He dedicated his life to ending homelessness, and his efforts on behalf of poor and impoverished people in San Diego are legendary.

 Born in the Bronx in 1940, Joseph Carroll grew up with his parents and seven brothers and sisters across the street from St. Joseph Catholic Church.
 Joe moved from the Bronx to Southern California in 1963, where he entered the seminary.
 In 1974, he was ordained a Catholic priest and devoted the next eight years to parish work, building a strong group of supporters who found his charisma and gregarious personality hard to resist.

 Father Joe Carroll’s Dedication to Address Homelessness in San Diego

 Father Joe’s efforts to address homelessness in San Diego began in 1982 when Bishop Leo Maher needed a new Director to take over St. Vincent de Paul Center.
 When Bishop Maher asked his clergy personnel board, “Who is the biggest hustler in the diocese?”
 Each member of the committee had the same answer: Father Joe.

 “He can squeeze money out of a rock,” said Monsignor Dennis Mikulanis, a longtime friend who was on the committee.

 The Bishop offered Father Joe the position and charged him with finding a better option for the community’s neighbors experiencing poverty and homelessness.
 Father Joe likes to say that he tried to politely decline the task, since he was unfamiliar with this type of work, but the Bishop insisted that he was the man for the job.